 Humanities and Linguistics

-The Humanities Division of the College of Arts and Sciences offers a concentration in Linguistics and the Humanities leading to the degree of Master of Arts in Humanities.
+The Department of Comparative Humanities of the College of Arts and Sciences offers a concentration in Linguistics and the Humanities leading to the degree of Master of Arts in Humanities.
 Procedures and standards of admission to the degree program are given in the General Information section of the Graduate catalog.
 For the concentration in Linguistics and the Humanities, which is a non-thesis option with a focus on the study of language, applicants should have an undergraduate background which includes courses in linguistics.
 The second discipline or area of emphasis will be approved by the Graduate Advisor.

 - 15 credit hours of Linguistics coursework, three hours in each of the 5 areas: